 Major rehabilitation costs are for restoring the design profile due to significant storm events beyond those that were designed for in the renourishment cycle.
 The threshold at which major rehabilitation costs are incurred in based on the storm event that causes the erosion volume to exceed 145 cubic yards/linear foot along the beach front.
 This is the average renourishment volume anticipated to be available at the midpoint of the renourishment cycle because the significant storm event has a 50 percent chance of occurring earlier or later than the cycle midpoint.
-The estimated total annualized major rehabilitation costs are \$1,891,000 as shown in Table 45 and in Appendix C - Cost Engineering.
+The estimated total annualized major rehabilitation costs, which are included as cost-shared costs, are \$1,893,000 as shown in Table 45 and in Appendix C - Cost Engineering.